header pic header text

 The roots of the word hebel indicate vapor, fog, steam, breeze or breath.

-Note that there is a common thread running through all of these roots of the word hebel, they all describe something that is transitory, ephemeral, impermanent.
+Note that there is a common thread running through all of these roots of the word hebel, they all describe something that is transitory, ephemeral, impermanent, and something which may at first appear to be quite substantial, but which (upon further examination) is really without enduring substance.

-Indeed everything in this physical world is transitory, ephemeral and impermanent.
-We often try to cling to things, and resist changes, but alas that is wasted effort, like trying to chase the wind.
+Indeed everything in this physical world is transitory, ephemeral, impermanent and without any enduring substance.
+We often try to cling to things, and attempt to resist changes, but alas that is wasted effort, like trying to chase the wind.

 This is, I believe, the intent of the author of the book of Ecclesiastes... not to make everything seem hopeless, but rather to point out that we can choose to chase after the ephemeral ways of this impermanent world, or we can choose to follow the eternal ways of God, living with unbounded love for God and for one-another.

-Chasing after the ephemeral ways of this world leads only to vexation, confusion, and disappointment, while following the path of God and living a life of joyful love brings eternal peace.
+Chasing after the ephemeral and insubstantial ways of this world leads only to vexation, confusion, and disappointment, while realizing the truth of our worldly situation and living a life of joyful loving-kindness brings eternal peace.

 wahiduddin